FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 **Include a short video demonstrating the finished result.**

 https://youtu.be/dAoVs3Ze894
-Since my mini screen is broken and has a bad display, this is the screen shot of results.
+Since my mini screen is broken and has a bad display (it is halfly broken), this is the screen shot of results.
 <picture here>